lukehalley/reduke/README.md

   - Empty field checking when creating a Post.
 * Pop Up Windows
   - Used in multiple areas such as logging out (are you sure you want to logout?) and when deleting a Post (are you sure you want to delete this Post?) etc...
+* Using SharedPreferences
+  - Used for various logic and ui elements